What is a Sinkhole?

 What are the warning signs of sinkhole formation?

-There may be visual warnings of the slow development or imminent collapse of a sinkhole: depressions forming in the ground or new surface water ponding are a clear indication of subsoil movement; buried pipes may show signs of damage; utilities might be disrupted; pylons, posts or trees may become tilted; building or concrete floor slabs may show signs of cracking, or windows and doors will stop closing.
-All or these may be tell-tales for a developing sinkhole.
+There may be visual warnings of formation, whether that be the slow development or imminent collapse of a sinkhole.
+Depressions forming in the ground or new surface water ponding are a clear indication of subsoil movement.
+Buried pipes may show signs of damage, utilities might be disrupted, and pylons, posts or trees may become tilted.
+Another way how a sinkhole forms is from building or concrete floor slabs that may show signs of cracking, or windows and doors that stop closing.
+All of these may be tell-tales for a developing sinkhole.

 Water ponding in a depression forming over old mineworking